vinnyw/dev-env/chroot.md

-Download the bootstrap file system
+## Building filesystem

-Make sure you have the environment variables configured
+If you have set up the caching proxy, make sure you have the environment variables set before running the bootstrap.